ArnaudBuchholz/reserve/doc/tests and quality.md

 * What happens if you pass parameters that are not numbers ?
 * ...

-So, to put it in a nutshell, a coverage of **100% does not guarantee that everything is tested** but, on the contrary, if **it does not reach 100% of coverage** it means that **some parts are not tested**.
+So, to put it in a nutshell, **100% of coverage does not guarantee that everything is tested** but, on the contrary, if **it does not reach 100% of coverage** it means that **some parts are not tested**.

 #### Tools

-There are many tools to measure the code coverage and most of them requires to **instrument the code base** first.
+There are many tools to measure the code coverage and most of them require **instrumenting the code base** first.
 Luckily this step is usually **transparent**.

 After the tests execution, the tool produces a **report** that contains :
 * The files that were loaded